 AAV Titration by qPCR Using SYBR Green Technology

-This protocol can be used to determine the number of genome-containing particles in an AAV preparation (physical titer) using SYBR green technology.
+The AAV Titration protocol can be used to determine the number of genome-containing particles of an AAV prep using SYBR green technology.

-Plate set-up: 2 hours
+- Plate set-up: 2 hours

-qPCR run: 1.5 hours
+- qPCR run: 1.5 hours

 - qPCR instrument